 If you’ve already read our post on accessing HAProxy metrics, you’ve seen that it’s relatively simple to run occasional spot checks using HAProxy’s built-in tools.

 To implement ongoing, meaningful monitoring, however, you will need a dedicated system that allows you to store, visualize, and correlate your HAProxy metrics with the rest of your infrastructure.
 You also need to be alerted when any system starts to misbehave.
-In this post, we will show you how to use Datadog to capture and monitor all the key metrics identified in Part 1 of this series, and more.
+In this post, we will show you how to use Datadog to capture and monitor HAProxy logs and all the key metrics identified in Part 1 of this series.

 Before you begin, you must verify that HAProxy is set to output metrics.
 To read more about enabling HAProxy statistics, refer to Part 2 of this series.

 Simply open a browser to the